 Creating a plan of action for all these objectives and converting long-term objectives into monthly and quarterly goals is something that a senior HR manager spends most of the time on.
 At the end of the day, they are held accountable if HR fails to meet any of these objectives.

 Managing the hiring process throughout the organization is also the responsibility of the senior HR manager.
-Recruitment is a continuous process that runs throughout the year, especially in large businesses.
+Recruitment is a continuous process that runs throughout the year in enterprise businesses.

 Here is what the hiring process looks like:

-In the finance department, for example, the HR team might be in the onboarding process while for the marketing department, the HR team might be at the screening step of the hiring process.
+In the finance department, for example, the HR team is in the onboarding process while in the marketing department, the HR team performs the screening step of the hiring process.

 Senior human resources managers spend a lot of time measuring and tracking HR performance.
 This is done by tracking key HR metrics such as:

 - Time to hire